Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Basic_tutorial.md

 **FAQ:**
 (1) What is a button?
-The key is A press switch, as shown in the following figure, A and B, C and D are directly connected inside, when no press, AB and CD are not connected, when the key is pressed, AB and CD are connected.
+The button is a press switch, as shown in the following figure, A and B, C and D are directly connected inside, when no press, AB and CD are not connected, when the key is pressed, AB and CD are connected.
 ![Img](../../../_static/common_product/C1K0000_4in1_basic_learning_kit/Arduino_tutorial/Basic_tutorial/7img.png)

 (2) What are variables, byte variables and global variables?